Scoefield/BaiduTransApi/README.md

   'auto': 'auto'

 ----------
-How to make python third-party library and upload to PyPi
+How to make python third-party library and upload to PyPi, as flow:
 ----------
 step1: python setup.py sdist
 step2: pip install twine